jensstein/oandbackup/FAQ.md

 #### I do not see the app which is currently backed up in the notification during batch or scheduled backups.

+*obsolate beginning with version 8* - see also [What does the notification of schedules and batch jobs tell me?](#what-does-the-notification-of-schedules-and-batch-jobs-tell-me)

 To optimize the performance of scheduled and batch backups, these tasks are executed in parallel, based on the amount of cores, your SOC's CPU contains.
 So notification always shows the last app backup, which was started on whatever free core of your SOC's CPU.